Ayala Malls Vertis North: Features

 The mall has four retail clusters with four levels (except Southeast cluster with three levels and the North cluster having a basement access to Supermarket), flanking a central garden and events area called Green Strip.
 The mall has dedicated zones, known as Korea Town, Japan Town and Urban Turf.
 Three of the four retail clusters serve as the podiums of the 22-story Vertis North Corporate Center that is built on top of the retail clusters.

-A new large-format cinema (also known as A-Giant Screen) in addition to two digital cinemas with all-reclining seats (also known as A-Luxe Seats), with 400 regular seats and 24 reclining seats in the skybox, is known to be the largest cinema screen in the country.
+A new large-format cinema (also known as A-Giant Screen), known to be the largest cinema screen in the country, is complemented by two digital cinemas with all-reclining seats (also known as A-Luxe Seats), featuring 400 regular seats and 24 reclining seats in the skybox.
 The mall features Merkado Supermarket as its anchor supermarket, that had a target opening date in August 2017 but it was delayed to December 14, 2017.

-The mall was originally intended to have a Wellworth Department Store but it was not pushed through as Wellworth was bought by the owners of Metro Gaisano Department Store.
+The mall was originally intended to have a Wellworth Department Store, but it was not pushed through as Wellworth was bought by the owners of Metro Gaisano Department Store.
 Instead, it is occupied by fashion and lifestyle tenants.

-Despite being located on the same complex as TriNoma, it is not directly connected to the said mall though a covered walkway was built from the Mindanao Avenue open carpark of TriNoma to the mall and estate to provide access.
+Despite being located on the same complex as TriNoma, it is not directly connected to the said mall, though a covered walkway was built from the Mindanao Avenue open carpark of TriNoma to the mall and estate to provide access.
 The mall sits beside the spur line of the MRT-3 and has basement parking levels, unlike TriNoma, whose structure sits directly on top of the MRT-3 depot.

 Outside of the mall, an events place named ABS-CBN Vertis Tent was opened on July 24, 2017, in partnership with media conglomerate ABS-CBN Corporation.
 It has a seating capacity of 1,200 for shows by local and foreign artists.
 The tent was demolished in 2020, partly due to the non-renewal of ABS-CBN's franchise by the government.